 Price-to-performance ratio turned on its head

-During performance testing, I use cables costing 10 times as much as mine
+I evaluate my cables against others costing up to 10 times as much

 No marketing B.S., and no wild performance claims